igstan/igstan.ro/posts/2013-05-17-explore-jvm-libraries-in-a-quick-sbt-session.md

 </pre>

 ## Improvements
-I've created a bash alias that saves me from creating a scratch directory everytime I'd like to play with some library:
+I've added a bash alias that saves me from creating a scratch directory everytime I'd like to play with some library:

 ~~~bash